corda/corda-docs-portal/content/en/docs/corda-os/4.0/design/monitoring-management/design.md

 </Logger>
 ```

 #### Audit Service persistence implementation and enablement

 * Implementation of the existing `AuditService` API to write to a (pluggable) secure destination (database, message queue, other)
 * Identification of Business Events that we should audit, and instrumentation of code to ensure the AuditService is called with the correct Event Type according to Business Event.
 For Corda Flows it would be a good idea to use the `ProgressTracker` component as a means of sending Business audit events.
 Refer [here](https://docs.corda.net/head/flow-state-machines.html?highlight=progress%20tracker#progress-tracking) for a detailed description of the ProgressTracker API.
 * Identification of System Events that should be automatically audited.
 * Specification of a database schema and associated object relational mapping implementation.
 * Setup and configuration of separate database and user account.

 ## Software Development Tools and Programming Standards to be adopted.

-* Design patterns

-[Michele] proposes the adoption of an [event-based propagation](https://r3-cev.atlassian.net/browse/ENT-1131) solution (and associated event-driven framework) based on separation of concerns (performance improvements through parallelisation, latency minimisation for mainline execution thread): mainstream flow logic, business audit event triggering, JMX metric reporting.
+* Design patterns[Michele] proposes the adoption of an [event-based propagation](https://r3-cev.atlassian.net/browse/ENT-1131) solution (and associated event-driven framework) based on separation of concerns (performance improvements through parallelisation, latency minimisation for mainline execution thread): mainstream flow logic, business audit event triggering, JMX metric reporting.
 This approach would continue to use the same libraries for JMX event triggering and file logging.

-* 3rd party libraries

-[Jolokia](https://jolokia.org/) is a JMX-HTTP bridge giving access to the raw data and operations without connecting to the JMX port directly.
-Jolokia defines the JSON and REST formats for accessing MBeans, and provides client libraries to work with that protocol as well.

-[Dropwizard Metrics](http://metrics.dropwizard.io/3.2.3/) (formerly Codahale) provides a toolkit of ways to measure the behavior of critical components in a production environment.
+* 3rd party libraries[Jolokia](https://jolokia.org/) is a JMX-HTTP bridge giving access to the raw data and operations without connecting to the JMX port directly.
+Jolokia defines the JSON and REST formats for accessing MBeans, and provides client libraries to work with that protocol as well.[Dropwizard Metrics](http://metrics.dropwizard.io/3.2.3/) (formerly Codahale) provides a toolkit of ways to measure the behavior of critical components in a production environment.

-* supporting tools

-[VisualVM](http://visualvm.github.io/) is a visual tool integrating commandline JDK tools and lightweight profiling capabilities.
+* supporting tools[VisualVM](http://visualvm.github.io/) is a visual tool integrating commandline JDK tools and lightweight profiling capabilities.

 ## Appendix A - Corda exposed JMX Metrics